fredbi/go-experiments/go-openapi/json-validation-analyzer.md

 // Walk an AST tree in a depth-first, left-to-right manner func (t Tree) Walk(apply func(*Node) error)

-// Schema returns the canonical JSON schema that results from the AST func (t Tree) Schema() jsonschema.Schema { ... }
+// Schema returns the canonical JSON schema that results from the AST.
+//
+// The JSONSchema representation may differ depending on the rendering version selected. func (t Tree) Schema(json.SchemaVersion) jsonschema.Schema { ... } // TODO: replace param by ...Option

+// Forest represents an Abstract Syntax Tree for a collection of schema,
+//
+// Schema factorization is performed over the whole collection. type Forest struct {
+  roots []Node
+}

-type Node struct {
+// Node is an AST node representing an elementary element of syntax of the JSON schema. type Node struct {
   children []Node
   kind Kind